 Black Friday (United States/Canada)

 While the day after Thanksgiving has long been known as the start to the holiday shopping season, it’s only been since the 60s that it’s been referred to as “Black Friday.”
 One theory for the name is that it’s the point in the year when retailers finally turned a profit.
-It was definitely a good day for e-commerce retailers in 2019, with $7.2 billion in digital sales (up from 14% in 2018).
-Black Friday madness has also spread north: According to the Retail Council of Canada, Black Friday has surpassed Boxing Day when it comes to Canadians hunting for a bargain.
+It was a phenomenal shopping day for ecommerce retailers in 2021, with nearly $8.9 billion in sales.
+Over 155 million consumers took advantage of Black Friday sales last year – 88 million of them made their purchases online.

 Cyber Monday (Russia)